TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-axes.md

 Let's see how the orientation of items within a flex container can be controlled using the `flex-direction` property.

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

--   You'll learn about the 2 "axes" of a flex container.
--   You'll learn how to change those axes to arrange your content in columns instead of rows.

 The most confusing thing about flexbox is that it can work either horizontally or vertically, and some rules change a bit depending on which direction you are working with.

 The default direction for a flex container is horizontal, or `row`, <span id='flex-vertical'>but you can change the direction to vertical, or `column`.
 The direction can be specified in CSS like so: